theunicornguild/Track_My_Shows/04_details_of_a_show/03_javascript_3_show_detail.md

 Let's go back to our `ShowDetail` component to make some changes.
-Our updated component will like this:
+Our updated component will look like this:

 ```jsx
 import React, { Component } from "react";